 When I was a senior in high school, my English Teacher decided that we should all learn to debate.
-So, one day each week we took turnabout with an assigned position to defend.
+So, we took turn about one day each week with an assigned position to defend.

 Our teacher often made the point that debates and the freedom to express our opposing views are the only way the ideas and wishes of our society, as a whole, can be revealed and is what has made our country, what many believe to be the greatest in the world.

 Every American has the right, and responsibility to express their opinions, and should listen respectfully to opposing views.